MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         GCTCTG:
           # These options apply to 'Lane_1' in the 'GCTCTG' library
           Options:
-            # It is possible to override options we have previously overriden
+            # It is possible to override options we have previously overridden
             QualityOffset: 33

           Lane_1: 000_data/GCTCTG_L1_*.fastq.gz